Debiased Front-Door Learners for Heterogeneous Effects: Preliminaries: R-Learner and DR-Learner Analysis using Orthogonal Statistical Learning

 Since $\nabla_{\tau} L(\tau_0,\eta_0)[\hat\tau - \tau_0] \geq 0$ by Assumption~\ref{assumption:first-order-optimality}, we have

 \end{proof}

 The middle difference

 is the \emph{nuisance leakage of the first-order optimality condition}.
 It is the main channel through which nuisance error affects the target.
 Under Neyman orthogonality, the leakage is \emph{higher than first order} in $\|\hat\eta-\eta_0\|$ (typically quadratic or a product of nuisance errors), so $\hat\tau$ inherits only a higher-order remainder rather than linear bias.
-In particular, for the DR-learner it factors into a product of nuisance errors (yielding \emph{double robustness}), whereas for the R-learner it enables \emph{fast rates} once the nuisances are sufficiently accurate.
-We quantify these forms below for each loss.
+In particular, for the standard back-door DR-learner it factors into a product of nuisance errors (the usual \emph{double robustness} interface), whereas for the R-learner it enables \emph{fast rates} once the nuisance remainders are sufficiently small.
+The front-door learners in the main text use the more explicit product-error and stage-error conditions stated in Thms.~\ref{thm:error-fd-dr} and~\ref{thm:error-fd-r}.